russellhaering/linear-mcp-go/README.md

 ### linear_add_comment

 Adds a comment to an existing Linear issue.
+Supports replying to existing comments by passing a comment identifier in the `thread` parameter.

 **Parameters:**
-- `issueId` (required): ID of the issue to comment on
+- `issue` (required): ID or identifier (e.g., 'TEAM-123') of the issue to comment on
 - `body` (required): Comment text in markdown format
+- `thread`: Optional comment identifier to reply to.
+Accepts: full Linear comment URL, UUID, shorthand (comment-abc123), or hash (abc123).
+Creates a threaded reply instead of a top-level comment.
 - `createAsUser`: Optional custom username to show for the comment

+**URL Support:** You can pass a full Linear comment URL (e.g., `https://linear.app/.../issue/TEST-10/...#comment-abc123`) directly to the `thread` parameter, eliminating the need to extract the comment ID manually.

+### linear_reply_to_comment

+Convenience tool for replying to an existing comment.
+Automatically resolves the issue from the comment, so you only need to provide the comment identifier and reply text.

+**Parameters:**
+- `thread` (required): Comment to reply to.
+Accepts: full Linear comment URL, UUID, shorthand (comment-abc123), or hash (abc123)
+- `body` (required): Reply text in markdown format
-- `displayIconUrl`: Optional avatar URL for the comment
+- `createAsUser`: Optional custom username to show for the reply

+**Why use this tool?** When you have a comment URL or ID and want to reply, this tool is simpler than `linear_add_comment` because you don't need to specify the issue separately.

 ### linear_get_teams